 If You Use Retinoids, Will You Get Younger-looking Skin as You Treat Your Acne?

-Yes, Retinoids Reduce the Appearance of Skin Aging by Promoting Renewal of the Skin, Helping to Reverse Sun Damage, and Promoting the Production of the Important Skin Protein, Collagen
+Yes, Topical Retinoids (Tretinoin, Adapalene, Tazarotene) Reduce the Appearance of Skin Aging by Promoting Renewal of the Skin, Helping to Reverse Sun Damage, and Promoting the Production of the Important Skin Protein, Collagen

 The Essential Information

-There are three topical retinoids that doctors commonly prescribe for acne for their ability to unclog pores and reduce inflammation:
+There are three topical retinoids that doctors commonly prescribe for their ability to unclog pores and reduce inflammation, thus reducing acne symptoms:

-All of these prescriptions reduce acne to a moderate degree.
+All of these medications reduce acne to a moderate degree.
 However, as a bonus, they also fight the signs of aging by:

 - Keeping the skin turning over